tim7en/GHG-emission-map-for-Uzbekistan/WORKFLOW_FIXES.md

 ## Expected Behavior

 **On Next Push:**
-1. ✅ Workflow will run without deprecation warnings
+1. SUCCESS: Workflow will run without deprecation warnings
-2. ✅ All three Python versions will be tested (3.9, 3.10, 3.11)
+2. SUCCESS: All three Python versions will be tested (3.9, 3.10, 3.11)
-3. ✅ Authentication test will execute with proper error handling
+3. SUCCESS: Authentication test will execute with proper error handling
-4. ✅ Artifacts will upload correctly (or gracefully skip if missing)
+4. SUCCESS: Artifacts will upload correctly (or gracefully skip if missing)
-5. ✅ Detailed status reporting in notify-results job
+5. SUCCESS: Detailed status reporting in notify-results job

 **Success Criteria:**
 - No more deprecation warnings